aditya-2k23/Python/README.md

 # Python Project
-All the python projects that I have made are present in here
+All the python projects that I have made are present in this repository.